loopback4/loopback-component-crud/README.md

 ## Usage

-Follow these steps to add `acl` extension to your loopback4 application
+Follow these steps to add `crud` extension to your loopback4 application

 1. Define your Relational and Cache `dataSources`
-2. Add `ACLMixin` to your application
+2. Add `CRUDMixin` to your application
-3. Bind `ACLRestServer`
+3. Bind `CRUDRestServer`

 Now, let's try: